linode/docs/docs/websites/forums/install-and-run-askbot-on-ubuntu-16-04.md

  - '[AskBot Official Website](https://askbot.com)'
 ---

+## What is AskBot?

-[AskBot](https://askbot.com) is an open-source question and answer forum written in Django and Python.
+[AskBot](https://askbot.com) is an open-source question-and-answer forum written in Django and Python.
 It provides features similar to StackOverflow, including a karma-based system, voting, and content moderation.
 It is used by many popular open source communities such as Ask-FedoraProject and Ask-OpenStack.

 In this guide, you'll install AskBot and deploy with **Nginx** as a web server, **MySQL** as a database server, **Gunicorn** as a Python WSGI HTTP Server and **LetsEncrypt** as a free SSL certificates provider on your Ubuntu 16.04 Linode.

 ## Before You Begin